KaotoIO/kaoto.io/content/docs/add_dsl.md

 As described on the [documentation](https://kaotoio.github.io/kaoto-backend/#step), a Step is composed of the following properties:

 * **kind** Kind of step which will help correlate the step with the type of workflow it supports.
 Examples: Steps of kind `kamelet` can be used on Kamelet Bindings.
+Make sure your `Kind` is unique or compatible with the services that use the same `Kind`.
 * **ID** Unique identifier for this step in our whole Kaoto environment.
 * **title** Human-readable title of this step.
 Useful for the frontend.
 * **description** Human-readable description of what this step does.
 This will help users identify what steps they want to use for their usecase.
 * **group** Group that identifies and classifies inside the steps world.
 This can help classify the steps.
 * **icon** Base64 icon image for this step.
 Useful to quickly visually identify steps.
 * **UUID** Volatile UUID to mark the relationship between a viewDefinition and a step.
+Kaoto will fill this property automatically.
 * **name** Used only for Camel Connectors.
 Defines the name of the connector.
 * **type** Type of step: START, MIDDLE, END.
 This helps the most basic validation of steps: validates the position of the step in the general workflow.
 * **parameters** List of configurable parameters for this step.